mrhigham/minimal-mistakes/_pages/patterns/digital-labels/new-version.md

 *	Include subtitles for video content.
 *	Avoid scrolling.

-6. CLOSE LOOKING: Prompt visitors to look back at the real objects: Notice … Can you see …?
+6.	**Close looking** Prompt visitors to look back at the real objects: Notice … Can you see …?

-7. TEXT: As per physical labels, use bite-sized text – 30 to 70 words per page, in short paragraphs.
+7.	**Text:** As per physical labels, use bite-sized text – 30 to 70 words per page, in short paragraphs.

-8. INTROS: Skip them!
+8.	**Introductions:** Skip them!
 Get to the point, with the fewest clicks possible between user and content.

-9. LINKS: Link and hotspots should say where they’ll take you (not simply Next, Previous, or Touch).
+9.	**Links:** Link and hotspots should say where they’ll take you (not simply Next, Previous, or Touch).

-10. EXTRAS?
-Consider the potential to support accessibility (eg, audio, font sizes, language learning).
+10.	**Extras:** Consider the potential to support accessibility (eg, audio, font sizes, language learning).